dhellmann/pymotw-3/source/internet_protocols.rst

 protocols makes it well suited for programming web-based applications, either as a client or a server.

-The :mod:`urlparse` module manipulates URL strings, splitting and combining their components, and is useful in clients and servers.
+The :mod:`urllib.parse` module manipulates URL strings, splitting and combining their components, and is useful in clients and servers.

-There are two client-side APIs for accessing web resources.
-The original :mod:`urllib` and updated :mod:`urllib2` offer similar APIs for retrieving content remotely, but :mod:`urllib2` is easier to extend with new protocols and the :class:`urllib2.Request` provides a way to add custom headers to outgoing requests.
+The original :mod:`urllib.request` module implements an API for retrieving content remotely.

 HTTP POST requests are usually "form encoded" with :mod:`urllib`.
 Binary data sent through a POST should be encoded with :mod:`base64` first, to comply with the message format standard.

-Well-behaved clients that access many sites as a spider or crawler should use :mod:`robotparser` to ensure they have permission before placing a heavy load on the remote server.
+Well-behaved clients that access many sites as a spider or crawler should use :mod:`http.robotparser` to ensure they have permission before placing a heavy load on the remote server.

-To create a custom web server with Python, without requiring any external frameworks, use :mod:`BaseHTTPServer` as a starting point.
+To create a custom web server with Python, without requiring any external frameworks, use :mod:`http.server` as a starting point.
 It handles the HTTP protocol, so the only customization needed is the application code for responding to the incoming requests.

-Session state in the server can be managed through cookies created and parsed by the :mod:`Cookie` module.
+Session state in the server can be managed through cookies created and parsed by the :mod:`http.cookies` module.
 Full support for expiration, path, domain, and other cookie settings makes it easy to configure the session.

 The :mod:`uuid` module is used for generating identifiers for resources that need unique values.
 UUIDs are good for automatically